Government of Saskatchewan ministries, Crown corporations and organizations are working to minimize the impacts of the postal service disruption.

 Education and Employment Placements for At Risk Youth Provides structured and supervised activities for youth who do not have an education/employment placement, locates appropriate placements for youth, supports youth to transition into, maintain and succeed in placements, and transitions the youth to independent participation in their placements.
 Ministry of Justice and Attorney General, Saskatoon Downtown Youth Centre (EGADZ), Street Worker’s Advocacy Project Regina, Ile a la Crosse Friendship Centre, Rainbow Youth Centre

-Education and Training Incentive (ETI) - a benefit available through the Saskatchewan Income Support (SIS) or Saskatchewan Assured Income for Disability (SAID) programs The ETI provides a financial benefit for training/education.
+Education and Training Incentive (ETI) - a benefit available through the Saskatchewan Income Support (SIS) or Saskatchewan Assured Income for Disability (SAID) programs ETI offers financial assistance to adult learners with low incomes to become more self-sufficient.
 Training/education can be Adult Basic Education, workforce development or skills training program through an approved training provider (post-secondary institution or career service supplier).
 Ministries of Social Services and Immigration and Career Training, post-secondary institutions and career service suppliers

 Employment Program in Youth Custody Youth who attend school full-time and are eligible could hold part-time jobs, obtain a driver’s licence, achieve employment readiness, and obtain safety tickets for construction employment as part of their reintegration plan back into the community.
 Ministry of Corrections, Policing and Public Safety